wardbell/UnicornStore/README.UnicornStore.md

 * Clone the Unicorn demo repository: `git clone https://github.com/rowanmiller/UnicornStore.git`

-* Add a *secrets.json* file to the UnicoreStore project directory. **[To be explained]**
+* Add a *secrets.json* file to the UnicoreStore project directory. **(to be explained)**

 ## Try it

-You'll be working with the ASP.NET web app in the "Completed source".
+You'll be working with the ASP.NET web app in the "CompletedSource" folder.

 You can run it from VS2015 or from the command line